chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 Truth to be told, you shouldn't be afraid of the monad!
 We don't need to understand the theory behind to make good use of it.

-The .NET type system is not rich enough to make general monadic constructions but it gives developers access to some powerful monadic concepts in a very friendly way.
+The C# type system is not rich enough to make general monadic constructions but it gives developers access to some powerful monadic concepts in a very friendly way.
 In fact, monad theory has clearly influenced the design of some core parts of the .NET framework; LINQ and the Reactive extensions being the